Apixaban: Atrial fibrillation

 Apixaban is recommended by the National Institute for Health and Clinical Excellence for the prevention of stroke and systemic embolism in people with atrial fibrillation and a CHA2DS2-VASc score ≥ 2.
 Apixaban may also be considered for men with a CHA2DS2-VASc of 1 after accounting for bleeding risk.

 Apixaban and other direct oral anticoagulants (DOACs) (dabigatran, edoxaban and rivaroxaban) are at least as effective as warfarin in preventing stroke or systemic embolism in people with atrial fibrillation not caused by moderate-to-severe mitral stenosis or mechanical heart valves.
 Compared to warfarin, DOACs are associated with a significantly lower risk of intracranial hemorrhage, with apixaban demonstrating both superior efficacy and safety.

 While data are limited for the use of apixaban in people with severely decreased kidney function and those on hemodialysis, studies are investigating its potential as an alternative to standard therapy, vitamin K antagonists.
 However, optimal dosing in these populations is yet to be determined.

 Side effects

 Bleeding

 Bleeding is a known side effect of apixaban.
 The likelihood of bleeding increases when it is combined with other medications that affect blood clotting, such as anticoagulants, aspirin, antiplatelet medications, selective serotonin reuptake inhibitors (SSRIs), serotonin-norepinephrine reuptake inhibitors (SNRIs), and nonsteroidal anti-inflammatory drugs (NSAIDs).
 Large clinical trials, including the ARISTOTLE trial, have shown that these combinations can modestly raise the risk of major bleeding.
 In clinical practice, healthcare providers carefully assess each patient's individual risk to ensure apixaban is used safely and effectively.

+In some cases, patients may also report fatigue or tiredness, which can occur as a secondary effect related to anemia or blood loss rather than a direct pharmacological action of apixaban.

 Andexanet alfa is a US Food and Drug Administration (FDA) approved antidote for apixaban in people with uncontrolled and life-threatening bleeding events.

+Andexanet alfa was voluntarily withdrawn from the U.S. market effective December 22, 2025.